danrod96-new/galois-field-scilab-toolbox/README.md

 Scilab already provides some [information](https://www.scilab.org/build-a-toolbox) on how to build a toolbox.

 I committed the Bachelor's degree thesis and I'll keep it there for a short period of time (it shouldn't be there) but I need it in the repo for reference.

+I believe I used C for the core functionality, I hope I can still use that language because I'm not into C++ (as they suggest to use that language to develop the toolbox)